wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 Out of the box, the TinyMCE editor lets people do stupid or unnecessary things.
 When publishing content with a CMS, all formatting should be semantic and promote highly-readable content as much as possible.

-This plugin creates a single row of buttons containing the following:
+This plugin creates a single row of buttons containing the following (see also: plugin banner):

 "Styleselect,"* Bold, Italic, Add/Edit Link, Break Link, Indent, Outdent, Paste as Plain Text,** Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.